 ABOUT THE SHOW

 We look forward to seeing you Wednesday, Feb.
-16 through Saturday, Feb.
-19, 2022 for the 56th National Farm Machinery Show.
-Registration is required for the 2022 show.
-This event is free and open to the public with registration.
-Parking rates are $10 for cars.
+15 through Saturday, Feb.
+18, 2023 for the 57th National Farm Machinery Show.
+This event is free and open to the public.
+Parking rates are $12 for cars.

 The National Farm Machinery Show has offered the most complete selection of cutting-edge agricultural products, equipment and services available in the farming industry.
 Business professionals from around the world gain knowledge and hands-on access to various technological advancements needed for the upcoming farming season during the four-day show.

-The Kentucky Exposition Center is completely filled with 890 exhibitors, making it the country’s largest indoor farm show.
+The Kentucky Exposition Center is completely filled with more than 1,500 booths, making it the country’s largest indoor farm show.
 Nearly every major line of farming equipment will be on display allowing attendees to compare products side by side.
 The most innovative technology and new product launches are available to agribusiness professionals, as well as alternative energy information and solutions to the challenges facing today’s agribusiness industry.

 In addition to seeing the newest products on the market, visitors can attend free seminars led by industry experts.